- Sample Certificate of Completion (pdf)

 GRE, GMAT, MCAT Preparation

-Courses such as CPR, First Aid, disposal of hazardous waste, patient privacy, HIPAA & FERPA, or similar courses
+Courses such as CPR, First Aid, Disposal of Hazardous Waste, Patient Privacy/Rights or Abuse of Patients, HIPAA & FERPA, or similar courses

 New Employee Orientation Courses